 Laser cutting’s versatility is a result of the many materials supported by the operation.
 As a result of this, there is a lot of confusion in selecting the right one.
-Therefore, we will carefully explain the types of laser cutting materials below.
+Therefore, we will carefully explain the types of materials for the laser cutting techniques below.

 Metals are the most common materials used for laser cutting.
 This is due to properties such as durability, strength, and customizability.
 Generally, laser cutting works with all metals.
 However, properties such as thickness and reflective properties affect the feasibility of the cutting process.

-Metals with high thickness will require a very powerful laser cutting.
+Metals with high thicknesses will require very powerful laser cutting.
 Also, the reflective property is a factor that limits laser cutting.
 Therefore, metallic laser cutting materials with reflective properties are more difficult to cut in sheet metal fabrication.